HWask/calculator/README.md

 # calculator

-A simple calculator written using React.
+A simple calculator for webbrowsers written using React.

 ![Screenshot](chrome_2019-10-10_15-39-09.png)